 Vitamin C and fruit enzymes blended in an organic aloe vera base visibly reduce redness and brighten the skin while hyaluronic acid provides superior hydration.
 Skin type indications: Redness-prone, dry/dehydrated, smoker’s skin, tired/ dull, post-microdermabrasion, oily/acne.

-As a licenced and trained professional a thorough evaluation of your skins condition will be preformed.
+As a licensed and trained professional a thorough evaluation of your skins condition will be preformed.
 We will talk skin goals, regimens, and maintenance.
 Focus points that can be addressed with Chemical Peels are as followed:

 Sun Damaged Skin